Canada and Britain impose sanctions on Belarus

 Military and police commanders as well as senior officials in the Belarusian internal affairs ministry have also been targeted.

 The sanctions impose a travel ban on the individuals and allow their assets to be seized.
-Both countries used their newest sanctions laws — named after the Russian whistleblower Sergei Magnitsky — which pave the way for alleged abusers of human rights to be directly targeted.
+Canada used its existing sanctions regime while Britain used its newest sanctions law — named after the Russian whistleblower Sergei Magnitsky — which paves the way for alleged abusers of human rights to be directly targeted.

 "The purpose of the Magnitsky sanctions is to simply say to people, ‘You've gone over the line, you've broken the rules here, and we're not prepared to pretend it's business as usual,'" Bob Rae, Canada’s ambassador to the United Nations, said in an interview.

-Note: Note to readers: This is a corrected story.
-A previous version said that Canada used its "Magnitsky Act" to apply the sanctions, when in fact it used the Special Economic Measures Act.
-Note to readers: This is a corrected story.
-A previous version said that Canada used its "Magnitsky Act" to apply the sanctions, when in fact it used the Special Economic Measures Act.